snltd/SexyMF/README.md

 passwd in with the `svc` variable.

 	 # svcadm restart system-log
-     POST svc=system-log http://host:9206/smf/@/svcadm/restart HTTP/1.1
+     POST svc=system-log /smf/@/svcadm/restart HTTP/1.1

-You can pass flags such as `-t` and `-s` by setting `flags=` to a list of the flags you require.
+You can pass flags such as `-t` and `-s` by setting `flags=` to a list of the flags you require -- for instance `?flags=ts`.
 SexyMF has a look-up list of allowable flags for each `svcadm` sub-command in the config file, and if a user tries to set a flag which is not in the appropriate list, he wil receive an error.

 The `mark` subcommand requires you pass a state with the `state` variable.
 If you fail to do this, or specify a state `svcadm` does not understand,